Nazir Sabir: Expeditions to Nanga Parbat

 He made three attempts on Nanga Parbat.
 His first was in October 1981, two months after his big success on K2 when he joined his friends from the Sangaku Doshikai Club Tokyo led by M. Omiya.
 They followed the first serious attempt route of Albert Frederick Mummery.
 Nanga Parbat claimed its first of many victims when Mummery and his Gurkha colleagues mysteriously disappeared in the Diamir Glacier never to be found again.
 Nazir and the Japanese abandoned their climb due to the heavy crevasses on the Diamir Glacier and avalanches after heavy snow fall that autumn.

 He then challenged the S/S West Face also known as Schell Route of Nanga Parbat on the Rupal Flank in 1983 with Tohokeiryo Kai Club friends.
-As he was leading a pitch up a chest deep snow face at around 7200m with Arai he fell 400 meters on top an avalanche along with seven Japanese colleagues nearly to the bottom of the face but barely survived as he stopped only 20m from the edge.
-One of the team members, Shimura, was swept down some 2000m to the bottom of the Rupal Face never to be found again.
+As he was leading a pitch up a chest deep snow face at around 7200 m with Arai he fell 400 meters on top an avalanche along with seven Japanese colleagues nearly to the bottom of the face but barely survived as he stopped only 20 m from the edge.
+One of the team members, Shimura, was swept down some 2000 m to the bottom of the Rupal Face never to be found again.
 Sabir ended up with bruises all over his body and a sprained ankle while the team doctor Arai and Wakutsu had one broken arm each and the expedition leader Osamu Kunii survived with four broken ribs.
 Kunii also had a deep cut across his belly caused by the friction of the rope to such an extent that his intestines were exposed.
 The mountain took its toll and the expedition had to be abandoned.

-In 1985 Sabir lured his old time friend and one of the most accomplished Himalayan climbers Doug Scott and his team to go on the same route of Nanga Parbat.
-Scott, his son Michael, Alastair Reid and Sabir free climbed to 7150m in a two-day push from Base Camp at 3600.
+In 1985 Sabir convinced his old time friend and one of the most accomplished Himalayan climbers Doug Scott and his team to go on the same route of Nanga Parbat.
+Scott, his son Michael, Alastair Reid and Sabir free climbed to 7150 m in a two-day push from Base Camp at 3600 m.
 Doug Scott got ill at the second bivouac around the same spot where they were swept with an avalanche in 1983 and had to abandon the climb.